 In the mid-1850s, the tribe, who was at peace with the Mexican towns and neighboring Indian tribes, traveled into Old Mexico where they could trade.
 Camping outside a Mexican town they called Kas-ki-yeh, they stayed for several days.
 Leaving a few warriors to guard the camp, the rest of the men went into town to trade.
 When they were returning from town, they were met by several women and children who told them that Mexican troops had attacked their camp.

-They returned to camp to find their guard warriors killed, and their horses, supplies, and arms, gone.
-Even worse, many of the women and children had been killed as well.
-Of those that lay dead were Goyathlay’s wife, mother, and three children and as a result, he hated all Mexicans for the rest of his life.
+They returned to camp to find their guard warriors killed and their horses, supplies, and arms gone.
+Even worse, many of the women and children had been killed.
+Of those that lay dead were Goyathlay’s wife, mother, and three children, and as a result, he hated all Mexicans for the rest of his life.

-It was the slaughter of his family that turned him from a peaceful Indian into a bold warrior.
-Soon, he joined a fierce band of Apache known as Chiricahua and with them, took part in numerous raids in northern Mexico and across the border into U.S. territory which are now known as the states of New Mexico and Arizona.
+The slaughter of his family turned him from a peaceful Indian into a bold warrior.
+Soon, he joined a fierce band of Apache known as Chiricahua and took part in numerous raids in northern Mexico and across the border into U.S. territory, which are now known as the states of New Mexico and Arizona.

-It was those Mexican adversaries that gave him the nickname of “Geronimo”, the Spanish version of the name “Jerome”.
+Those Mexican adversaries gave him the nickname of “Geronimo,” the Spanish version of the name “Jerome.”
 In ever-increasing numbers, Geronimo fought against both Mexicans and white settlers as they began to colonize much of the Apache homelands.
 However, by the early 1870s, Lieutenant Colonel George F. Crook, commander of the Department of Arizona, had succeeded in establishing relative peace in the territory.
 The management of his successors, however, was disastrous.